Our Story

 Are you interested in keeping bees at Mountair Park Community Farm?
 Please review our Beekeeping Policy and submit your Mountair Park Community Beekeeper Application.

-SCF worked in partnership with the Mental Health Center of Denver from 2015-2018 to design, build, and operate the Dahlia Campus Community Farm at the Dahlia Campus for Health and Well-Being in Northeast Park Hill (NE Denver).
-MHCD now manages it on their own!
+SCF worked in partnership with the Mental Health Center of Denver (now called WellPower) from 2015-2018 to design, build, and operate the Dahlia Campus Community Farm at the Dahlia Campus for Health and Well-Being in Northeast Park Hill (NE Denver).
+WellPower now manages it on their own!

-After partnering with Mental Health Center of Denver for the first 4 years of the project—designing the space, building the farm, training the staff, and managing farm operations, food distribution, and education programs—in 2018, MHCD was ready to take it on and Sprout City Farms transitioned management of the Dahlia Campus Farm over to them.
-Both the on-site greenhouse (built with Colorado Aquaponics) and the 1-acre farm (built by us) are now under MHCD.
-They have hired our farm manager (who moved up the SCF ranks beginning with an internship and apprenticeship), and we’re proud to say we set them up for long-term success!
+After partnering with Mental Health Center of Denver/WellPower for the first 4 years of the project—designing the space, building the farm, training the staff, and managing farm operations, food distribution, and education programs—in 2018, WellPower was ready to take it on and Sprout City Farms transitioned management of the Dahlia Campus Farm over to them.
+Both the on-site greenhouse (built with Colorado Aquaponics) and the 1-acre farm (built by us) are now under WellPower.
+They hired on our farm manager (who moved up the SCF ranks beginning with an internship and apprenticeship), and we’re proud to say we set them up for long-term success!

-Jack’s is the largest agrivoltaics site for crop production thus far in the United States!
-Alongside research partners, Sprout City Farms is trailblazing larger scale crop cultivation under solar panels, in an innovative farming practice called agrivoltaics.
+During our 5 years of operation, Jack’s was the largest agrivoltaics site for vegetable crop production in the United States!
+Alongside research partners, Sprout City Farms trailblazed larger scale crop cultivation under solar panels, in an innovative farming practice called agrivoltaics (“agriculture” + “photovoltaics”).

-We plan to share our findings widely so that more farms can adopt these practices and harvest both crops and the sun as sources of revenue.
+We are proud to have helped seed the agrivoltaics movement in the US and plan to share our 5-year findings widely so that more farms can adopt these practices and harvest both crops and the sun as sources of revenue!